Chart Color Schemes

 Boambee East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-Two projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Boambee East Residential Subdivision, Toormina Oval Upgrade, North Boambee Valley (East) Release Area, and Coffs Harbour Bypass.
-The following details those likely to be most relevant:.
+Two projects identified by AreaSearch are likely to impact this area: Boambee East Residential Subdivision, Toormina Oval Upgrade, North Boambee Valley (East) Release Area, and Coffs Harbour Bypass.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.